Latrobe Athletic Association: 1907 season

 By October 1907, sentiment in Latrobe had grown for keeping the football team comprising local men and not hiring players from out of town.
-However, despite the changing atmosphere, the 1907 season was moderately successful with a 5-2-2 record.
+However, despite the changing atmosphere, the 1907 season was moderately successful with a 5–2–2 record.
 Harry Ryan was retired; while John Brallier served mainly as a coach.
 Leo Gibson was then elected as Latrobe's captain.

-California YMCA mystery game
+California YMCA game

-In a bizarre story during that final season, the "California (Pennsylvania) YMCA team" came to Latrobe for a game, and was ejected from its rooms at the Parker House for "chasing and frightening a chambermaid," jumping on beds and breaking two of them, and for language "far from what might be asked for from YMCA boys."
+During that 1907 season, the California (Pennsylvania) YMCA team came to Latrobe for a game, and was ejected from its rooms at the Parker House for "chasing and frightening a chambermaid," jumping on beds and breaking two of them, and for language "far from what might be asked for from YMCA boys."
 Latrobe would go on to win the game, 38–0, in front of a small crowd.
-However, it was later discovered that there wasn't a YMCA located in California.
-Who Latrobe played in that game remains a mystery.
+It was claimed that the YMCA team, despite its name, was not connected to the Young Men's Christian Association and that there was no YMCA located in California.